- Donor-Advised Funds

 The most common and cost-effective contributions are appreciated securities that you have owned for more than one year.
 You avoid any capital gains tax on the securities and you can deduct the total fair market value of the contribution from your federal income taxes, and up to 30% of your adjusted gross income.

-To start a donor-advised fund account with NPT, you will need to make a contribution of $25,000 or more.
-Once your donor-advised fund account is established, you can make subsequent contributions of $5,000 or more.
+To start a donor-advised fund account with NPT, you will need to make a contribution of $10,000 or more.
+Once your donor-advised fund account is established, you can make subsequent contributions in any amount at any time.

 Yes.
 All contributions to your donor-advised fund are donations to a public charity, and therefore tax-deductible.

 You may contribute $5,000 or more at any time.
 Many donors like to add to their donor-advised fund accounts immediately after they recommend a grant in order to replenish their available grantmaking funds.
 Others prefer to make regular contributions and build up the account for larger-scale, future grantmaking.

 Yes.
 NPT provides you with a written confirmation of your contribution(s).
 This confirmation serves as a receipt for tax purposes.
 With a donor-advised fund account, you can claim a charitable contribution deduction for your contribution.
 Because you may take a tax deduction for your contribution to the DAF, grants you recommend from your DAF account cannot be used to take a tax deduction.
 Additionally, income accrued in your DAF account from positive investment performance is not eligible for deduction.

 We invest it according to your recommendations.
 If your contribution is liquid, we invest it on the same business day that we receive it.
 A business day is defined by the NYSE.
 If your contribution is illiquid, we invest it on the same business day that we receive proceeds from its sale.
 We are committed to selling illiquid assets in a responsible and timely fashion.